wp-plugins/ik-facebook/readme.txt

 2. This is the Style Options Settings page of the IK Facebook Plugin.
 These settings help you control the visible appearance of your custom facebook feed.
 3. This is the Display Options Settings page of the IK Facebook Plugin.
 These settings help you control what content appears in your custom facebook feed.
 4. This is the Facebook Feed Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.
+5. This is the Plugin Status & Help Tab.
+This tab provides example shortcodes, a quick summary of some important settings, and other means of help and support.

 == Changelog ==

+= 2.5 =
+* Pro Feature: Adds tons of new themes!
+Including the Pro Halloween theme - just in time!
+* Feature: Many Styling Options have been added - and more will come!
+No need to know CSS.
+* Update: Use WordPress Language Setting for outputting time formats.
+* Update: Reorganize options to be easier to find.
+Update descriptions to be easier to understand.
+* Fix: Link Read More to individual object on Facebook.

 = 2.4.1 =
 * Fix: Address issue with Shared Images not coming through in the feed correctly.